sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M07_L13_Package_Management_with_Azure_Artifacts.md

     ```powershell
     dotnet add package Newtonsoft.Json --interactive
     ```
+    >**Note:** If prompted to log-in to the Microsoft device login website, kindly login and provide the code and sign-in.

 1. It will show additional output regarding the actual installation process itself.

     ```powershell